top of page

 About

-AusPECC and the Canadian National Committee for Pacific Economic Cooperation (CANCPEC) are jointly leading a PECC proposal to provide a set of recommendations to contribute to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) General Review for Chapter 14 on Electronic Commerce (E-Commerce).
-A key objective is to promote the enhancement of the e-commerce provisions of the agreement so that it can contribute to more collaborative, open and integrated economies across the Asia-Pacific region.
+AusPECC and the Canadian National Committee for Pacific Economic Cooperation (CANCPEC) jointly led a PECC project which provides a set of recommendations to contribute to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) General Review for Chapter 14 on Electronic Commerce (E-Commerce).
+A key objective was to promote the enhancement of the e-commerce provisions of the agreement to contribute to more collaborative, open and integrated economies across the Asia-Pacific region.

-The project will provide a set of recommendations on how to enhance Chapter 14, drawing on the expertise across PECC member networks.
-The recommendations will be presented to the CPTPP Commission during Australia’s year as CPTPP Chair in 2025.
-See the project proposal here.
+The project provides a set of recommendations on how to enhance Chapter 14, drawing on the expertise across PECC member networks.

 Events